-Facial aging begins with volume loss.
-As the balloon of the mid-face is depleted with loss of bone and fat of aging, the mid-face sags.
+Facial aging is manifested in volume loss.
+As we age, the loss of bone and fat leads to mid-face sagging.
+This results in fine lines, wrinkles, deep folds, and a sunken appearance.
 An important part of natural rejuvenation is restoration of the youthful volume of the face.
-Dr. Finn can help restore your facial volume in a variety of ways.
+Dr. Finn and Dr. Elkins-Williams can help restore your facial volume in a variety of ways.
 The simplest way is with off-the-shelf injectable fillers.

-For patients with more volume loss, Sculptra may be a solution.
+For patients with more volume loss, Sculptra (poly-L-lactic acid) may be a solution.
 With Sculptra, a solution of dissolvable crystals is injected under the skin, stimulating the body to create its own collagen over several months.
 Several treatments may be necessary, and the process happens gradually, so your friends will never know your secret!